-UW-Green Bay Protocols for Emergency Notification and Timely Warning Under the Clery Act

-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires institutions of higher education to provide notification of certain types of emergencies or crimes to all members of the campus community.
+UW-Green Bay Protocols for Emergency Notification and Timely Warning Under the Clery Act higher education to provide notification of certain types of emergencies or crimes to all members of the campus community.
 Under the law, there are two different categories of notifications; the Emergency Notification and the Timely Warning.